conanbatt/OpenKaya/README.markdown

 ## Dependencies & tools

 Current code is pure Javascript and can be run from within the browser without any installation.

+## Walkthrough

+To run, just open the html files with your browser.
+To work on it, create a new html with test cases for your system, then work on the js files.
+Code without tests will be rejected!

 ## Details